 Any closing because of inclement weather is posted on our website and announced over local radio stations as "Salem Catholic Schools."
 The school will also send an automated phone message and email to parents.

 School opening may be delayed due to the weather.
-During school closure due to inclement weather, practices and extracurricular activities will also be cancelled.
-If the weather event occurs during the school day - cancellations will be announced.
+During school closure due to inclement weather, all practices and extracurricular activities will be canceled.